digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Limitations
 -----------

-To allow SCU to be zero downtime, and multiple versions of a package to be active at once, we limit the types of transformations that can be performed on live data.
+To allow SCU to minimize downtime, and multiple versions of a package to be active at once, we limit the types of transformations that can be performed on live data.
 Following are some data transformations that cannot be made using SCU upgrades: